videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/render-media/optimize-audio-video-tracks.md

   cameraId:"camera-id" // OPTIONAL

   // highlight-next-line
-  // It will specifiy the optimization mode for the video track being generated.
+  // We will discuss this parameter in next step.
   optimizationMode: "motion", // "text" | "detail",  Default : "motion"

   // highlight-next-line